htc4/MeriH/README.md

 ![page4](https://github.com/htc4/MeriH/assets/159127762/597859b2-870a-4f31-bc8f-276f77523095)

 ### Description
-The other is the order page, where you can see the order of the cake ordered by our last customer, the name and how many people it was ordered for.
+The other is the Order page, where you can see the order of the cake ordered by our last customer, the name and how many people it was ordered for.
 The customer's rating for our cake can be seen in the lower part.